 The lnd data is located at /volumes/applications_lnd-data/_data/data/ on the hard drive.
+Note that if you're accessing the drive from the node's command line, the full path is /mnt/data/volumes/applications_lnd-data/_data/data/.
 Copy that entire "data" directory into the lnd directory on your recovery machine.
 On Linux it's the ~/.lnd/ directory.

 4. Now you can actually start up lnd and unlock it with your node's login password: